pydio/cells/README.md

 When you clone the `github.com/pydio/cells` repository, you then also have an embedded local copy of  all the sources for you to investigate.
 Yet, you should not try to directly modify code that have been _vendored_.

-Please also not that we had to fork a few libraries before integrating them as dependencies, most important being dex and minio.
+Please also note that we had to fork a few libraries before integrating them as dependencies, most important being dex and minio.
 If you need to modify this part of the code, please get in touch with us.

 ## Running the tests